 Building an RF Buffer Amplifier

-When I connected the output of the GPS Frequency Standard through an RF splitter to both my 11301 and my DC5030 I noticed the DC kicks out a small amount
+When I connected the output of the GPS Frequency Standard through an RF splitter to both my 11301 and my DC5010 I noticed that the DC kicks out a small

 The hardware came from various scrapped plug-ins.
 I made a sub frame to replace the original circuit board.
 This time I made it of 2mm plexiglass rather than